 In general, golf cart battery replacements in the market today are priced between $800 to $1500.
-Major factors that dictate the price are the voltage and the brand.
+Major factors that dictate the price are locality, voltage, and the brand.

 Some extra costs that will be incurred in replacing the batteries are the battery charger (if the old charger is not compatible with the replacement batteries) and shipping fees (for online orders).

 Can You Put Car Batteries in a Golf Cart?

 You cannot put car batteries in a golf cart.
 If you would really insist, it will come as a big disappointment using them instead of golf cart batteries.